OmrArad/travel-agent/README.md

 - Provides detailed weather information including temperature, humidity, wind speed, and "feels like" temperature
 - Works with any city name (e.g., "What's the weather in Paris?", "How's the weather in Tokyo?")

+### Intelligent Timeout System
+The assistant automatically adjusts response timeouts based on question complexity and context:
+- **Simple queries**: 2 minutes (e.g., "What's the weather in Paris?")
+- **Complex queries**: 3 minutes (e.g., "Plan a 7-day itinerary for Japan")
+- **Follow-up questions**: 2.5 minutes (e.g., "What about restaurants?")
+- **Follow-ups after complex queries**: 4 minutes (e.g., "Can you add more details?" after a complex planning request)
+- All timeouts are configurable via environment variables

 ### How to Run
 1. Clone repo
 2. `cd backend && npm install`